alex-bochkarev/bochkarev.io/content/tools/ts-literature.md

     -   LibreOffice integration (think MS Word);
     -   ZotFile to be able to manipulate PDFs easily, including sending them to the tablet.

-Now, the "manuscript" part can be implemented, again in several ways, and the purpose here is to supercharge your editor to get info from the `.bib` file.
-My [Emacs (Spacemacs)](https://www.spacemacs.org/) handles this for me:[^fn:4]
+Now, the "manuscript" part can be implemented, again, in several ways, and the purpose here is to supercharge your editor to get info from the `.bib` file.
+My [Emacs (Spacemacs)](https://www.spacemacs.org/) handles this for me[^fn:4].

 I have a convenient (fuzzy) search / auto-completion when I insert the keys: